jules2689/trudeau/trudeau/2020-04-17/post_news.md

 and these people will make  With respect to providing additional assistance, we continue to hold ongoing discussions with quÉbec.
 We are working with quÉbec to support the province.
-I'd also like to add that the prime Minister has stated that we will be working with the red cross and we'll also help inquÉbec. and then there are the volunteers who have registered, so we'll also be working with that list of people to identify those who can help.
+I'd also like to add that the prime Minister has stated that we will be working with the red cross and we'll also help inquÉbec. and then there are the volunteers WHO have registered, so we'll also be working with that list of people to identify those WHO can help.
 Thank you.